mrzero0nol/Farqon-VisionAI-/README.md

 Create a `.env` file in the root of your project for local development.
 This file is used to store environment-specific configurations.

-**Important:** When deploying to a hosting service (like Firebase Hosting or Cloudflare Pages), you will need to configure these environment variables directly in the hosting provider's settings dashboard.
+**Important:** When deploying to a hosting service (like Netlify), you will need to configure these environment variables directly in the hosting provider's settings dashboard.
 Do not commit your `.env` file to version control.

 ### Firebase Configuration (for Authentication & other Firebase services)